Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Some pinhole photographers modify an existing 120 roll film camera by removing the lens and replacing it with a pinhole plate.
 Others make their own cameras.
 Peter Olpe (1993) has plans for a cardboard camera for 120 roll film.
 The text is in German.

 In 1991 I constructed a 120 roll film camera made of hardwood.
 I used oak bought at a local lumber yard.
 The camera has a flat film plane.
 The negative format is approximately 60 x 70 mm, and the focal length 45 mm.
 I usually use the camera for XP-2 black and white film or Fujichrome Velvia.
-Many of my
+Many of my "Oslo pinhole photographs" were made with this camera, as were my "Pinhole Photographs 1997–98".

 Sketches of my 120 roll film camera